hieptth/car-retail-website/README.md

 # CAR DEALER website
-Created for educational purpose using basic HTML, CSS and Javascript with a little bit of Bootstrap 5.
+Created for educational purpose using basic HTML, CSS, Javascript and PHP with a little bit of Bootstrap 5.